U.S. Route 6 in New York: West of Harriman

 US 6 continues through very rural countryside through here.
 Shortly before Middletown, it crosses over I-84 and turns right onto NY 17M, crossing over the Interstate Highway yet again.
 This is US 6's last crossing of I-84 west of the Hudson River.

 The overlap between US 6 and NY 17M continues for another 5 mi, crossing the Wallkill River, through slightly more developed countryside to Goshen, where the two routes join the NY 17 freeway (future I-86) at exit 123.
 NY 17M leaves the freeway several exits to the east, but US 6 stays with it for 13 mi, connecting to NY 17A, NY 207, NY 94, and NY 208 in the villages of Goshen, Chester, and Monroe respectively.
-It breaks from the freeway outside of Harriman by way of a long overpass that leaves just before the Quickway ends at the junction with the north–south portion of NY 17, NY 32, and the New York State Thruway, an area often jammed with traffic from nearby Woodbury Common Premium Outlets on busy weekends.
+It breaks from the freeway outside of Harriman by way of a long overpass that leaves just before the Quickway meets the junction with the north–south portion of NY 17 and NY 32, an area often jammed with traffic from nearby Woodbury Common Premium Outlets on busy weekends.
 Another portion of traffic is bound for the U.S. Military Academy at West Point, per the signs on the thruway directing drivers to use eastbound US 6 for that purpose.

-Long Mountain and Palisades Interstate parkways
+Long Mountain and Palisades Interstate Parkways

-With the thruway behind, US 6 climbs the side of a mountain, just as it does after Port Jervis.
-A small pullout area reveals views of the mall and the area around the exit.
-At the top lies Harriman State Park, where US 6 becomes Long Mountain Parkway, a 7 mi stretch with no development.
+With the Thruway behind, US 6 climbs the side of a mountain as a freeway with three divided lanes (two eastbound, one westbound).
+A small pullout area reveals views of the mall and the area around the exit, shortly before US 6 becomes a two-lane expressway.
+At the top lies Harriman State Park, where US 6 becomes the Long Mountain Parkway, a 7 mi stretch with no development.
 NY 293 leaves to the north to West Point's upper gates and the road widens briefly to include a middle turn lane.
 After dropping past a lake and then rising again, the long-distance Long Path hiking trail crosses the road on its way to the feature that gives this section of the highway its name.
 Driveways to the south lead to private camps that have housed various area hiking clubs since the 1920s.

 A long descent leads to Long Mountain Circle, where Seven Lakes Drive crosses and US 6 joins the Palisades Interstate Parkway, descending slowly through a very scenic 3 mi through Bear Mountain State Park between Bear Mountain to the south and Popolopen Torne to the north into another roundabout, the busy Bear Mountain Circle, where the parkway ends and US 6 intersects US 9W and US 202.
 The latter joins US 6 to cross the Hudson River via the Bear Mountain Bridge.
 The rocky slopes of Anthony's Nose loom ahead.
 A $1.50 toll is charged in this direction.
 The white blazes of the Appalachian Trail (AT) are also visible on the lamppost.